X1pe0/Incogix/README.md

 BAM! - Incogix is a skiddish looking tool written in Python3 and PHP.

-You need to apt-get or yum the packages below:
+You may need to apt-get, yum, dnf, etc.. the packages below:

 xsltproc, cowsay, fortune, python3, apache2, php5/7+, nmap